 Peephole Optimization in Compiler Design

-Peephole optimization is a type of Code Optimization performed on a small part of the code.
-It is performed on the very small set of instructions in a segment of code.
+Peephole optimization is a type of code Optimization performed on a small part of the code.
+It is performed on a very small set of instructions in a segment of code.

 The small set of instructions or small part of code on which peephole optimization is performed is known as peephole or window.

-It basically works on the theory of replacement in which a part of code is replaced by shorter and faster code without change in output.
+It basically works on the theory of replacement in which a part of code is replaced by shorter and faster code without a change in output.
+The peephole is machine-dependent optimization.

 Objectives of Peephole Optimization: